David Peralta Player Props: Dodgers vs. Blue Jays

-After going 4-for-5 with two doubles and two RBI in his last game, David Peralta and the Los Angeles Dodgers face the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 10:10 PM ET on Monday.
+After batting .263 with two doubles, a home run, a walk and six RBI in his past 10 games, David Peralta and the Los Angeles Dodgers face the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 10:10 PM ET on Tuesday.

-He collected two extra-base hits in his last appearance (4-for-5 with two doubles and two RBI) against the Rangers.
+He had a hitless performance in his most recent game (0-for-4) against the Blue Jays.

 David Peralta Game Info & Props vs. the Blue Jays